Gesa H.-M. Bertrang

 In my free time, after I've enjoyed the vast beauty of Chile, I am now exploring Germany's far South (↳photos).

 On the following pages, I prepared an overview for you about myself and my research.
 Enjoy!

 This applies to our on-hand work and even more so to the community itself.
 Promoting equal opportunities for everyone is essential to me.
-I pursue this as Postdoc Representative, Conflict Coach, and LGBT* Rights Advocate, and previously as Postdoc Representative
+I pursue this as Conflict Coach, LGBT* Rights Advocate, and previously as Postdoc Representative